 Write to a Snoopable address region.
 Write up to a cache line of data to the next-level cache or memory when the cache line is Invalid at the Requester.
-Also includes a request to the Stash target node to read the addressed cache line.
-The expected Read request type is ReadUnique.
+Also includes a request to the Stash target node to obtain the addressed cache line.